NickTomlin/node-garcom/README.md

---wait <number: '0.5'> number of seconds to wait, e.g. 5 --delay <number: '5'> number of seconds to wait between runs of the given command --invert <bool: false> if true, run command until it does _not_ exit succesfully
+--wait <number: '0.5'> number of seconds to wait, e.g. 5 --delay <number: '5'> number of seconds to wait between runs of the given command --invert <bool: false> if true, run command until it does _not_ exit succesfully --silent <bool: false> write stderr and stdout of command to current process
 ```